testaco/percy/README.md

    Implement a system to extract and structure the NCVEC question pools for all license classes.

 2. **Randomized Test Generation**
-   Randomly generate tests according to NCVEC exam rules, ensuring balanced question selection by category.
+   Randomly generate tests according to NCVEC exam rules:
+   - Technician: 35 questions
+   - General: 35 questions
+   - Extra: 50 questions
+   Each test ensures balanced question selection by category.

 3. **Question-Answering System**
    Build a system that presents the questions (including those with diagrams) to different LLMs and retrieves their answers.

-4. **Automated Scoring and Result Logging**
-   Evaluate the LLMs' answers, score the tests, and log the results for analysis.

-5. **Result Analysis**
+4. **Result Analysis**
-   Determine whether the LLM passed or failed the test based on official pass/fail criteria for each license class.
+   Determine whether the LLM passed or failed the test based on official pass/fail criteria (74% required to pass) for each license class.

 ---